California Wildfires Destroy Buildings, Force Evacuations

 Erratic wind and heat gripping a swath of California from San Jose to the Oregon border drove the flames, which were north of the wine country region where devastating wildfires killed 44 people and destroyed thousands of homes and businesses last October.

 Farther north, a fire spanning about three-quarters of a mile in Tehama County destroyed “multiple residential and commercial buildings,” Cal Fire said.
-But firefighters appeared to be making good progress — it was nearly halfway contained and some evacuees were allowed to return home, authorities said.
+But firefighters appeared to be making good progress — the Stoll Fire was halfway contained and some evacuees were allowed to return home, authorities said.

 The largest of the fires, a second one in Tehama County, consumed 5.5 square miles (14 square kilometers), but no buildings were reported burned.
 Some homes were threatened and some had been evacuated, Cox said, although he did not have specific numbers.
 It was partially contained.